Specific trust account record requirements are listed in rule 45.2(3)(a). If you have trust account you need to retain the following records:

 - Copies of those portions of client files that are reasonably related to client trust account transactions.

-You need to maintain your books and records for at least six years after completion of the engagement to which they relate.
+You need to maintain these books and records for at least six years after completion of the engagement to which they relate.
 A certification regarding this responsibility is included in the annual client security report.